davide-marino00/PBI_DOCS/refac.md

 			RETURN
 			    SUMX(ActiveEmployees, [MissingHours])
 ```
-- **DAX Explanation (Generated):** This DAX expression is designed to calculate the total number of "missing hours" for active employees who have not met their contracted hours in a given week.
-Here’s a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** This DAX expression is designed to calculate the total number of missing hours for active employees who have not met their contracted hours in a given week.
+Here's a breakdown of what it does in simple business terms:

-1. **Identify Active Employees**: The code first creates a list of employees from a data source called `vw_missing_timesheet`.
-It groups this data by employee name, year, week, unit, and subunit.
+1. **Identify Active Employees**: The code starts by creating a variable called `ActiveEmployees`.
+It filters a summarized view of the data from a table called `vw_missing_timesheet`.
+This summary includes key details such as the employee's name, the year, the week, the unit they belong to, and their subunit.

-2. **Calculate Missing Hours**: For each employee in this list, it calculates two key pieces of information:
-   - **Missing Hours**: This is determined by taking the total hours worked (from `vw_missing_timesheet[Hours_]`) and subtracting the maximum contracted hours (from `vw_missing_timesheet[ContractHours]`).
-If the result is negative, it indicates that the employee has not worked enough hours compared to what they are contracted for.
+2. **Calculate Missing Hours**: For each employee in the summary, it calculates the "MissingHours" by taking the total hours they worked (from `vw_missing_timesheet[Hours_]`) and subtracting the maximum hours they were contracted to work (from `vw_missing_timesheet[ContractHours]`).
+If this calculation results in a negative number, it indicates that the employee has not worked enough hours compared to their contract.
-   - **Minimum Active Employees**: This checks if there is at least one active employee in the data for that grouping.

-3. **Filter for Relevant Employees**: The code then filters this list to only include those employees who are active (where `MinActiveEmp` equals 1) and have negative missing hours (meaning they have not fulfilled their contracted hours).
+3. **Filter for Active Employees**: The summary is then filtered to include only those employees who are marked as active (where `MinActiveEmp` equals 1) and who have negative missing hours (meaning they have not fulfilled their contracted hours).

-4. **Sum the Missing Hours**: Finally, it sums up the missing hours for all the filtered active employees.
-This gives a total count of how many hours are missing across all relevant employees.
+4. **Sum Missing Hours**: Finally, the expression sums up the "MissingHours" for all the filtered active employees.
+This gives a total count of hours that active employees are missing based on their contractual obligations.

-In summary, this DAX measure calculates the total number of hours that active employees are missing based on their contracted hours, helping the business identify potential staffing issues or areas where employees may need additional support to meet their work commitments.
+In summary, this DAX measure helps the business identify how many hours active employees are falling short of their contracted hours, allowing for better management of workforce productivity and planning.

 **`ExpectedContractHoursWeekly`**